What is Cribbage?

 The classic Cribbage game has quite a following, especially in its country of origin.
 It is commonly played in pubs, clubs and other places of gathering, and serves as a popular pastime among the UK-based public.

-Cribbage’s most distinctive aspect is the board, and the same board style has been used since the game’s introduction in the early 17th century.
+Cribbage’s most distinctive aspect is the board.
+The same board style has been used since the game was introduced by Sir John Suckling in the early 17th century.
 The board serves as a makeshift scoring sheet, and is definitely one of the defining aspects of the game.

 A typical Cribbage board template is a sequence of holes, known as “streets”, laid out in a cyclic fashion.
 Scores are kept across the whole game, so two pegs are used per player.
 These pegs are used in an alternating fashion, such that the previous peg always remains to show the previous score.